cchitsiang/awesome-stars/README.md

 - [XamSome/awesome-xamarin](https://github.com/XamSome/awesome-xamarin) - A collection of interesting libraries/tools for Xamarin mobile projects
 - [gocd/gocd-docker](https://github.com/gocd/gocd-docker) - Deprecated.
 See: https://github.com/gocd/docker-gocd-server
 - [20c/ansible-role-letsencrypt](https://github.com/20c/ansible-role-letsencrypt) - An Ansible role that creates or renews a certificate with https://letsencrypt.org/ and optionally installs it to servers.
 Does not require root, stopping any processes, or installation of any software
-- [joebew42/study-path](https://github.com/joebew42/study-path) - An organized learning path on Clean Code, Test-Driven Development, Legacy Code, Refactoring, Domain-Driven Design and Microservice Architecture
+- [joebew42/study-path](https://github.com/joebew42/study-path) - A curated, open, and ever-evolving learning path focused on practices of software development, principles of software design, and software architecture.
 - [shaohua/awesome-chatbot](https://github.com/shaohua/awesome-chatbot) - A collection of awesome things regarding chat bots
 - [markerikson/redux-ecosystem-links](https://github.com/markerikson/redux-ecosystem-links) - A categorized list of Redux-related addons, libraries, and utilities
 - [eBay/restcommander](https://github.com/eBay/restcommander) - Fast Parallel Async HTTP client as a Service to monitor and manage 10,000 web servers.
 (Java+Akka)